drinkataco/k3s-ansible-playbook/README.md

 - fileserver.yaml
     - `mounts` - these are any drives you want to mount to the Pi
     - `export_dirs` - directories to export with NFS
+- k3s_cluster.yaml
+    - `labels` - custom labels to add to nodes
+    - `taints` - taints to add to nodes

 It is worth looking at the variable files themselves to see all possible config and values, which includes a lot of documentation in the comments.